Neonn86/Conjoint-Analysis-For-a-TV-Market/README.md

 # Conjoint-Analysis-For-a-TV-Market

-A Step-by-step tutorial of how to do the Conjoint Analysis based on R

-(1) Establish Market Segmentation
+## Objective:

+Using R to conduct a Conjoint Analysis for a TV Market to learn Customer Preferences and their Willingness to Pay for each attribute of product, then to calculate the market share based on customer preferences.
+Eventually, calculating the Optimal Price of new product.

+## Data Source:

+(1) Synthetic TV products information data.
+E.g.: Screen Size, Resolution, Price, etc.

+(2) Surveyed preference data for TV products.

+## Structure:

+(1) Measured Customer Preferences

-(2) Calculate Market Share
+(2) Calculated Market Share

-(3) Determine the Optimal Price for the new product
+(3) Determined the Optimal Price for the new product to gain the maximum profit

+## Detailed Analyze Process:

-The detailed introduction please see from my blog: https://medium.com/@neoncqbu/conjoint-analysis-step-by-step-in-r-ebc860093421
+If you are interested in more detailed analyze process, please see from my blog: https://medium.com/@neoncqbu/conjoint-analysis-step-by-step-in-r-ebc860093421

-Please leave your comment to make me do it better!

-Thank you!!!